Catharus ustulatus swainsoni including C. u. almae

 Virtually all of Nebraska’s migrant Swainson’s Thrushes are likely to be swainsoni, which is the most widespread of the Olive-backed Group (Phillips 1991).
-However, although we note here subspecies almae, the Rocky Mountains breeder (Obersolser 1898) based on the recommendation by Oberholser that birds reported in summer on the Pine Ridge (Cary 1902) be assigned to almae (Bruner et al 1904), although this form has since been merged with swainsoni (Mack and Yong 2020, Gill and Donsker 2017).
-It has been suggested (Phillips 1991) that The Alaskan Olive-backed subspecies incanus may occur in Nebraska; it has been reported in northeast Illinois (AOU 1957) and migrates through at least western Oklahoma (Phillips 1991); separation from swainsoni is difficult; indeed, birds ascribed to almae by Oberholser may have been incanus (AOU 1957, Bruner et al 1904).
+Subspecies almae was described as a Rocky Mountains breeder by Oberholser (1898), who suggested that birds reported in summer on the Pine Ridge (Cary 1902) be assigned to almae (Bruner et al 1904).
+This form has, however, since been merged with swainsoni (Mack and Yong 2020, Gill and Donsker 2017).
+It has been suggested (Phillips 1991) that the Alaskan Olive-backed subspecies incanus may occur in Nebraska; it has been reported in northeast Illinois (AOU 1957) and migrates through at least western Oklahoma (Phillips 1991); separation from swainsoni is difficult; indeed, birds ascribed to almae by Oberholser may have been incanus (AOU 1957, Bruner et al 1904).

-It is likely that individuals of the Russet-backed Group of Pacific coast subspecies ustulatus occur in Nebraska in low numbers as spring migrants.
+It is likely that individuals of the Russet-backed Group of Pacific coast subspecies ustulatus, a Pacific Northwest breeder, occur in Nebraska in low numbers as spring migrants.
 There are two Nebraska records, the first a single (among 43 identified as swainsoni) at Oliver Reservoir, Kimball Co 1 Jun 2019, described as “Rusty back at first recalling Veery but not as bright.
 Spotting on chest more restricted than on olive-backed and not as bold.
 Buff face blended into rust hues of head and buff wash on chest.
 Sides warm brown rather than olive-gray” (Steven Mlodinow, eBird.org).
 The second Nebraska record was of one photographed at Gering Cemetery, Scotts Bluff Co 15 May 2020 (eBird.org).
 There are several recent reports with photographs from extreme northeastern Colorado 6-30 May of Swainson’s Thrushes referable to the Russet-backed Group; essentially these are birds that have uniformly more rusty than buffy upperparts and buffy flanks (eBird.org, accessed Aug 2019).
 A purported specimen of ustulatus from as far east as southeast Iowa (AOU 1957) was re-identified as a Veery (Phillips 1991).

 As stated by Phillips (1991) in his inimitable way, “Surely genera like Catharus are not for ornithologists less competent than Ridgway and Hellmayr, for over-eager listers, or for the shrill opponents of accuracy”.